IDAES/idaes-pse/docs/_sources/install.rst.txt

     git clone https://github.com/IDAES/idaes.git

-Next install the main solver dependencies.
-You should be in the directory that you created with the `git clone` command (by default, called "idaes").

-Download and compile the AMPL Solver Library (ASL); this is required to compile AMPL user defined functions for steam properties and the cubic equations of state.
+Download and compile the AMPL Solver Library (ASL) and external property functions;
+this is required for steam properties and cubic equations of state.
+This step is optional, but highly recommended.
-These can be downloaded and compiled in any convenient location.

 .. code-block:: sh